Richard Ramirez's arrest location

 Manuel De La Torre struck the Night Stalker with a metal bar.

-By that stage, a crowd had gathered at the location, and word was beginning to spread that the man before them was the notorious Night Stalker.
+A crowd gathered at the location, and word began to spread that the man before them was the notorious Night Stalker.

-Worried that the situation was about to spiral out of control, the officer bandaged the suspect's head, handcuffed him, and quickly placed him in the back of the patrol car.
+Worried that the situation was spiraling out of control, the officer bandaged the suspect's head, handcuffed him, and quickly placed him in the back of the patrol car.
 After being taken into custody, the injured and exhausted Ramirez remarked, "Thank God you came."

 Meanwhile, the crowd continued to grow and circle the vehicle.
 Some even shouted, "Let's get him!"